octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

 ### File Operations
 The File Management functionality within the SMB Client plugin allows viewing the files on the system and includes the capability to fetch Security Descriptors of directories and files within the mounted share's current directory which offers insights into permissions and potential misconfigurations.
 The file operation commands are independent of the operations performed in the File Browser Window.
 For a more convenient file operation, use the file browser.
-Please take not that there is a seperate  [smb file scanner](../scanners/smbfile.html) available within OctoPwn.
+Please take note that there is a seperate [smb file scanner](../scanners/smbfile.html) available within OctoPwn, allowing you to scan for interesting files on shares.

 #### shares
 Lists available shares on the target server.
 This is similar to the Windows command `net view`.